tekumara/notes/flyte.md

 Flyte is a a strongly typed framework for authoring tasks and workflows, and executing them in a Kubernetes cluster.
 It is positioned for both Data and ML workflows and can integration with Spark, AWS Batch, SageMaker, Kubeflow and more.

-Its unique aspect is the Flyte [type system](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/type_system/index.html) which strongly types inputs and outputs to tasks and transports them as protobuf messages.
+Its unique aspect is the Flyte [type system](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/type_system/index.html) which strongly types inputs and outputs to tasks and marshalls them between tasks via S3 storage.
+The storage format depends on the type and may be protobuf (primitive types), raw files (Blob type), or parquet (FlyteSchema).
 This type system powers features like lineage and caching.

 ## Features